Particular/docs.particular.net/nservicebus/upgrades/asp-6to1.md

  - upgrade
  - migration
 related:
  - nservicebus/azure-storage-persistence
  - nservicebus/upgrades/asp-saga-deduplication
 ---

-WARNING: Upgrades from NServiceBus.Azure v6.2.3 or lower will need to apply the [saga de-duplication patch](/nservicebus/upgrades/asp-saga-deduplication.md) followed by applying the [saga index patch](/nservicebus/upgrades/asp-saga-pruning.md) before completing the remainder of these upgrade steps.
+WARNING: Upgrades from NServiceBus.Azure Versions 6.2.3 and below will need to apply the [saga de-duplication patch](/nservicebus/upgrades/asp-saga-deduplication.md) followed by applying the [saga index patch](/nservicebus/upgrades/asp-saga-pruning.md) before completing the remainder of these upgrade steps.

 ## Changing Nuget Packages and namespaces